pingcap/docs/dev/reference/security/cert-based-authentication.md

     >
     > When you log in, TiDB checks whether the information in the `subject` section of the above output is consistent or not.

-### Generate client keys and certificates
+### Generate client key and certificate

-After generating the server key and certificate, you need to generate the keys and certificates for the client.
+After generating the server key and certificate, you need to generate the key and certificate for the client.
 It is often necessary to generate different keys and certificates for different users.

 1. Execute the following command to generate the client key: